Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/README.md

 ### 1. ICA

    a) The accuracy vectors derived from the last step of Part 1 were used in the python script for [ICA](https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/ICA.ipynb).
-In this script, read each subject's significant searchlight accuracies and ran ICA on the group data.
+Read each subject's significant searchlight accuracies and ran ICA on the group data.
 Details are as follows:

    - Standardized the data to have mean zero and variance 1.